danskernesdigitalebibliotek/oauth2-adgangsplatformen/README.md

 To maintain a consistent functional codebase the project uses unit tests and static code analysis.

 The codebase is automatically tested using [GitHub Actions](https://developer.github.com/actions/).

-Developers can run the same actions locally using Docker and [`act`](https://github.com/nektos/act).
+Developers can run the same actions locally using Docker and [`act`](https://github.com/nektos/act). `act` will ask for a `CODECOV_TOKEN`, just provide an empty one.

 ### Unit tests